 Note (Feb 6, 2014 AD): Government regulation changes have resulted in several changes to this mortgage program over the years, and technically 5% down is a requirement.
 However, I have kept this page up because when people inquire about this program, I can often help them anyway.
-I do have ways still to possibly do a no down payment mortgage.
+I do have ways still to possibly do a no down payment mortgage/zero down mortgage.
 My service is to find a way for you as a client, not to be a “big box store” for mortgages.
 So if you read this, do not be discouraged from contacting me and seeing how I can help you.
 Now, more about no down payment mortgages!

-The Advantages of No Down Payment Mortgages
+The Advantages of No Down Payment Mortgages/Zero Down Mortgage

 For example, if your home purchase is $275,000, you would only need $4,125 instead of $13,750 to $17,875.
 Saving up that kind of money for a standard mortgage could take years, especially considering the average person saves less than $5,000 per year!
-In the 3 years it would take you to save up that money, a home buyer who uses a no down payment mortgage method could have seen that amount or more increase in their home value.
+In the 3 years it would take you to save up that money, a home buyer who uses a no down-payment mortgage/zero down mortgage method could have seen that amount or more increase in their home value.
 If you’re looking for the opportunity to get into a home and you can’t afford the down payment, then now is the time to act.
 Take advantage of this opportunity to get a 0 down mortgage for your home—just fill out the form and we can get started on getting you your home!